 Commercial and recreational anchor damage and groundings within southeast Florida have historically resulted in severe negative impacts to the Florida Reef Tract.
-Since 1979, there have been 113 documented cases in the southeast Florida region (Miami-Dade, Broward, Palm Beach, and Martin counties) of vessels damaging coral reefs either as a result of direct vessel impact, or by other means such as cable drags or improper anchoring practices.
+Since 1979, there have been 160 reported incidents in the southeast Florida region (Miami-Dade, Broward, Palm Beach, and Martin counties) of vessels potentially damaging coral reefs either as a result of direct vessel impact, or by other means such as cable drags or improper anchoring practices.
 In reality however, the true number of commercial and recreational vessels impacting reef resources is most likely much higher, as many impacts go un-noticed or un-reported.
-Since taking over the management and enforcement of coral reef resource impacts in the southeast Florida region in March 2006, the Florida Department of Environmental Protection's (FDEP) Coral Reef Conservation Program (CRCP) has responded to and managed 99 of these documented cases.
+Since assuming responsibility for the management and enforcement of coral reef resource impacts in southeast Florida in March 2006, the Florida Department of Environmental Protection's (FDEP) Coral Reef Conservation Program (CRCP) has responded to, and managed, 124 of these documented cases.

-A number of these cases involved large commercial vessels that caused the destruction of extensive areas of coral reef and associated benthic habitat.
-On July 1, 2009 the Coral Reef Protection Act (CRPA) was enacted into Florida Law, increasing FDEP's ability to enforce penalties for damages following a reef injury event.
-Since the CRPA's inception, 33 warning and educational letters have been sent out to recreational vessel owners, and three notice of violations (NOV) and/or consent orders have been executed in cases involving commercial vessels.
+A number of these cases involved large commercial vessels that caused destruction of extensive areas of coral reef and associated benthic habitat.
+On July 1, 2009 the Florida Coral Reef Protection Act (CRPA) Section 403.9345, Florida Statue, was enacted into Florida Law, increasing FDEP's ability to enforce penalties for damages following a reef injury event.
+Since the CRPA's inception, 54 warning and educational letters have been sent to recreational vessel owners, and three notice of violations (NOV) or consent orders have been executed in cases involving commercial vessels.

-The Management Options to Prevent Anchoring, Grounding, and Accidental Impacts to Coral Reefs and Hardbottoms - Phase I Report was finalized in November of 2010, and is the product of Phase I of the Maritime Industry and Coastal Construction Impacts (MICCI) Project 9 & 25 - Identification of Management Options to Prevent Coral Reef and Hardbottom Impacts.
-The main objective of this project was to identify and prioritize management options to prevent impacts to coral reefs and hardbottoms from commercial and recreational vessel anchoring and groundings.
+The Management Options to Prevent Anchoring, Grounding, and Accidental Impacts to Coral Reefs and Hardbottoms - Phase I Report was finalized in November 2010, and is the product of Phase I of the Maritime Industry and Coastal Construction Impacts (MICCI) Project 9 & 25 - Identification of Management Options to Prevent Coral Reef and Hardbottom Impacts.
+The main objective of this project is to identify and prioritize management options to prevent impacts to coral reefs and benthic habitats from commercial and recreational vessel anchoring and groundings.
 Phase I initiated the implementation of immediately feasible recommendations from the MICCI Project 2 - Rapid Response and Restoration for Coral Reef Injuries in Southeast Florida: Guidelines and Recommendations.
-Phase II of this project has continued with implementation of both the management options from Phase I and the recommendations from the MICCI Project 2 report, in addition to providing funds for mooring buoy support in Miami-Dade, Broward, and Martin counties.
+Phase II of the MICCI 9 & 25 project continued with implementation of both the management options from Phase I and the recommendations from the MICCI Project 2 report, in addition to providing funds for mooring buoy support in Miami-Dade, Broward, and Martin counties.
+During Phase III of MICCI 9 & 25 project, the effort to implement recommendations from the MICCI Project II report was continued and additional mooring buoy funding was provided for Miami-Dade, Palm Beach, and Martin counties.